On the homotopy decomposition for the quotient of a moment-angle complex and its applications: Equivariant cohomology of quotients for moment-angle complexes

 For a Serre fibration $p\colon E\to B$ with a connected fiber $F$ the Eilenberg-Moore spectral sequence $(E^{*,*}_{*},d)$ of the fiber inclusion has the second page \cite[p.233]{mcc-01}

 where the first grading is cohomological and the second is inner.
 If $B$ is simply-connected, then $(E^{*,*}_{*},d)$ converges strongly to $H^*(F)$, see \cite[p.233]{mcc-01}.

-\begin{proposition} Suppose that Condition \ref{cond:1} holds for the pair $(K, H)$.
+\begin{theorem} Suppose that Condition \ref{cond:1} holds for the pair $(K, H)$.
 Then the Eilenberg-Moore spectral sequence for the fiber inclusion to the Borel construction of the $L$-action on $\mathcal{Z}_{K}/H$ is isomorphic to

 It collapses at the second page.
-In particular, the associated graded algebra of $H^{*}(\mathcal{Z}_{K}/H)$ is isomorphic to $\Tor^{*}_{H^*(BL)}(H^*(\lim BS);\Z)$. \end{proposition} \begin{proof} The Eilenberg-Moore spectral sequence in question has the second page $\Tor^{*}_{H^*(BL)}(H^*(\lim BS);\Z)$ and converges to $\Tor^{*}_{C^*(BL)}(C^*(\lim BS);\Z)$.
+In particular, the associated graded algebra of $H^{*}(\mathcal{Z}_{K}/H)$ is isomorphic to $\Tor^{*}_{H^*(BL)}(\lim H^*(BS);\Z)$. \end{theorem} \begin{proof} The Eilenberg-Moore spectral sequence in question has the second page $\Tor^{*}_{H^*(BL)}(H^*(\col BS);\Z)$ and converges to $\Tor^{*}_{C^*(BL)}(C^*(\col BS);\Z)$.
 However, by formality of $BL$ and of $\lim BS$ (see Theorem \ref{thm:form}), these pages coincide.
-Hence, this spectral sequence collapses at the second page, which proves the first claim.
+Hence, by Proposition \ref{pr:qiso1} this spectral sequence collapses at the second page, which proves the first claim.
 The second claim then follows trivially from Theorem \ref{thm:limcoh}. \end{proof}

 \begin{remark} Recall that the quotient $(D^d,S^{d-1})/H_d$ is called a \textit{partial quotient} \cite{bu-pa-15} if the corresponding $H_d$-action is free.
-In the particular case of partial quotients the claim of Proposition \ref{pr:em} was previously known (see Example \ref{ex:freelim}).
+In the particular case of partial quotients the claim of Theorem \ref{thm:em} was previously known (see Example \ref{ex:freelim}).
 We refer to \cite{fr-21} for the necessary bibliographical links and for the recent historical overview on the results about cohomology groups and rings of partial quotients.
-In comparison to the case of partial quotients, Proposition \ref{pr:em} is a new generalization of previously known results on the above Eilenberg-Moore spectral sequence for partial quotients to the case of any (not necessarily freely acting) closed subgroup $H$ (in $T^m$) satisfying Condition \ref{cond:1}. \end{remark}
+Theorem \ref{thm:em} is a new generalization of previously known results on the above Eilenberg-Moore spectral sequence for partial quotients to the case of any (not necessarily freely acting) closed subgroup $H$ (in $T^m$) satisfying Condition \ref{cond:1}. \end{remark}

 \begin{remark} Puppe's lemma \cite{fa-96} and cofibrancy of $BS_d$ imply that there is the following $L_d$-equivariant Serre fibration:

 For $d=2$, one can deduce that the Serre spectral sequence of the diagram of fibrations \eqref{eq:sfd} evaluated at $I\in\cat K$ as well as of the fibration \eqref{eq:hocserre} collapses in the term $E_3$, compare with \cite[p.115, Proposition 7.36]{bu-pa-02}. \end{remark}